Alirex/uv_upgrade/docs_extra/cli_help_advanced.md

 **Options**:

 * `-p, --project PATH`: Path to project root directory.
 Use current working directory if not specified.
-* `--only-complex-and-unhandled`: Collect only complex and unhandled dependencies
+* `--only-special-cases`: Collect only complex and unhandled dependencies
+* `--preserve-original-package-names`: Preserve original package names in pyproject.toml
 * `--help`: Show this message and exit.